minha12/DiffPrivate/ARTIFACT-EVALUATION.md

 ## Description

 This artifact provides the implementation of DiffPrivate, a framework for protecting facial privacy using diffusion models.
 The codebase includes scripts for generating privacy-preserving facial images and evaluating their effectiveness against multiple facial recognition systems.
 The implementation requires Python 3.8, CUDA 11.3, and an NVIDIA GPU with 16GB+ VRAM.
-Our evaluation framework measures both the attack success rates against five facial recognition models (IR-SE50, IR152, FaceNet, CurricularFace, MobileFaceNet) and the visual quality using LPIPS metric.
+Our evaluation framework focuses on reproducing three main criteria:

+1. Privacy Protection Rate and Image Quality: Measuring attack success rates against five facial recognition models (IR-SE50, IR152, FaceNet, CurricularFace, MobileFaceNet) and visual quality using LPIPS metric.

+2. Cross Evaluation for Transferability: Assessing how well the privacy protection transfers across different facial recognition models through extensive cross-model evaluations.

+3. Resistance Against Purification Methods: Evaluating the robustness of our privacy protection against various image purification techniques.

+The cross evaluation is highly computationally intensive - to fully reproduce our exhaustive cross evaluations, we conducted the evaluation on a HPC cluster with SLURM job scheduling and access to multiple NVIDIA A100 GPUs.
+We recommend the same configurations for reproducing these results.
 The artifact includes configuration files, pretrained models, and detailed instructions for reproducing our experimental results on standard facial datasets.

+**Important Note on Large-Scale Processing**:
+Processing the complete datasets is only feasible using High-Performance Computing (HPC) with SLURM parallel jobs:
+- Even with parallel processing on multiple GPUs using SLURM job arrays, complete dataset evaluation takes several days
+- We recommend using HPC facilities and splitting the workload into multiple parallel jobs
+- Example SLURM configuration and job array scripts are provided

+**Processing Time Estimates**:
+Using an NVIDIA A100 GPU:
+- Single image processing: 20-60 seconds
+- Subset datasets (200 images each): 1-3 hours
+- FFHQ full dataset (70,000 images): 16-48 days for sequential processing
+- CelebA-HQ full dataset (30,000 images): 7-21 days for sequential processing

 ### Security/Privacy Issues and Ethical Concerns